Harpreetk01/Harpreetk01/README.md

 - 🔭 I’m currently working on **Data Analyst Project for my Portfolio**

-- 🌱 I’m currently learning **Statistics & Probability and More Python Libraries**
+- 🌱 I’m currently learning **Statistics and More Python Libraries**

 - 👯 I’m looking to collaborate on **Open Source**